 Other ObjectivesUtah's 42 Community Health Indicators ===Healthy People 2020 related subobjectives and targets for IID-7:=== IID-7.1: Maintain an effective vaccination coverage level of 4 doses of the diphtheria-tetanus-acellular pertussis (DTaP) vaccine among children by age 19 to 35 months[[br]] '''U.S. Target:''' 90.0 percent [[br]][[br]] IID-7.2: Achieve and maintain an effective vaccination coverage level of 3 or 4 doses of ''Haemophilus influenzae'' type b (Hib) vaccine among children by age 19 to 35 months[[br]] '''U.S. Target:''' 90.0 percent [[br]][[br]] IID-7.3: Maintain an effective vaccination coverage level of 3 doses of hepatitis B (hep B) vaccine among children by age 19 to 35 months[[br]] '''U.S. Target:''' 90.0 percent [[br]][[br]] IID-7.4: Maintain an effective coverage level of 1 dose of measles-mumps-rubella (MMR) vaccine among children by age 19 to 35 months[[br]] '''U.S. Target:''' 90.0 percent [[br]][[br]] IID-7.5: Maintain an effective coverage level of 3 doses of polio vaccine among children by age 19 to 35 months[[br]] '''U.S. Target:''' 90.0 percent [[br]][[br]] IID-7.6: Maintain an effective coverage level of 1 dose of varicella vaccine among children by age 19 to 35 months[[br]] '''U.S. Target:''' 90.0 percent [[br]][[br]] IID-7.7: Achieve and maintain an effective coverage level of 4 doses of pneumococcal conjugate vaccine (PCV) among children by age 19 to 35 months[[br]] '''U.S. Target:''' 90.0 percent

-How Are We Doing?Utah's coverage levels have steadily increased in past years from 41.2% of 2-year-old children fully immunized in 2009 to 67.9% in 2017.
-The change to brand-specific full series analysis for HIB vaccination likely lowered coverage rates in 2014 compared to historical 4:3:1:3:3:1:4 vaccination coverage rates (see data interpretation issues).
-These data typically fluctuate from year to year and it is useful to look at 5-10 year trends to gain a clear understanding of how well Utah is immunizing its children.
+How Are We Doing?Coverage levels in Utah have increased in past six years from 67.2% of 2-year-old children fully immunized in 2013 to 72.0% in 2018.
+These data typically fluctuate from year to year and it is useful to look at 5-10 year trends to gain a clear understanding of how well children are being immunized in Utah.